 No need for car keys anymore!
 Carkits are the devices fitted into the cars in your car sharing network, that remove the need for you or your customers to worry about physical car keys.

-As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: multiple rentals in a single day, renting cars by the minute, and A to A dropoffs.
-These scenarios are not economically viable when physcial keys have to be managed.
+As there are no keys to exchange with another human or office manager or kiosk, cars fitted with carkits open up economic scenarios like: many rentals in a single day, renting cars by the minute, and A to A drop offs.
+These scenarios are not economically viable when physical keys have to be organized and returned.

-Carkits also track the location of the car and other metrics, such as: distance travleled, fuel consumed and driving styles.
-This kind of data makes cheaper insurance products for car sharing.
+Carkits also track the location of the car and other metrics, such as: distance travelled, fuel consumed and driving styles.
+This kind of data makes cheaper insurance products for car sharing business.

-This section is intended for the latest generation of Hourfleet carkits, with a smart optical unlock feature, known as Tap, Tap Go.
+This section applies to the latest generation of Hourfleet carkits, that have the smart optical unlock feature, known as Tap, Tap Go.

 This carkit is only fully compatible with cars that:

 - Have a proximity key.
 These are the kinds of keys you can leave in your pocket while using the car

 - AND that have a factory-fitted push-to-start button (usually found on the dash or console of the car)